Training, resources and information

 Learn about safety and health topics

 WorkSafe works with employers, employees and employee representatives to set up and maintain systems of work so that employees are not exposed to hazards.
-WorkSafe has eight safety priorities : electricity; forklifts; guarding; hazardous substances; manual handling; new and young workers; slips and trips; and working at height.
+WorkSafe has seven safety priorities: mobile plant; manual tasks (particularly lifting); electricity; work at heights; slips, trips and falls; hazardous substances and machine guarding.

 WorkSafe's Community Education Officers are able to answer queries and conduct workplace presentations on a range of issues.
 They can be contacted on email@example.com Subscribe to WorkSafe email list to receive regular up to date information.

 WorkSafe also has an enquiry line: 1300 307 8777.